GREYALLDAY/garden-environment-sensor/README.md

 - `GET /api/history` — returns historical data from `raw_sensorlog.csv`

 ### OTA Update Support
-- Wirelessly update the firmware using Arduino IDE (PlatformIO support in progress)
+- Wirelessly update the firmware using PlatformIO or Arduino IDE
-- It shows up as a wireless device, just select it and upload your changes
+- Shows up as a wireless device, just select the board from the top dropdown and upload your changes

 ### Wireless Monitoring via Web Dashboard
 - Flask/Gunicorn or FastAPI backend